-To start, devote one day a week with a 5% incline to create a calorie crushing regimen.
+To keep your body guessing, devote one day a week with a 5% incline to create a calorie crushing regimen.
 It’s a good idea to mix and match with different varieties of short, medium and long HIIT.
 Warm up and cool down with 5-10min of slow jogging or fast walking.
 The most effective shredding results is to switch up your work out – don’t just stick with the interval routine that feels the easiest.

 Start running with a flat track or treadmill and speed up to a hard but sustainable effort and expect to really blow like a train, keeping the pace for about 15 seconds.
 Switch back to a walk or jog to recover for 60 seconds.
 Repeat 6 times.
 New runners can build up to 10 intervals over 8 weeks and experienced runners can build up to 12.